Problem Package Format

 Output Visualizer

 An output visualizer is an optional program that is run after every invocation of the output validator in order to generate images illustrating the submission output.
 A visualizer program must be an application (executable or interpreted) capable of being invoked with a command line call.
 It is invoked using the same arguments as the output validator.
-It must be provided as the directory output_visualizer/.
-It must either be written in C++ or Python 3, or must provide a build or run script as specified above.
+It must be provided as a program (as specified above) in the directory output_visualizer/.

 All files written to the feedback directory by the output validator are accessible to the visualizer.
 The visualizer may overwrite or create image files in the feedback directory with the name teamimage.ext or judgeimage.ext, where ext is one of: png, jpg, jpeg, or svg.
 It must not write to score.txt, teammessage.txt, or any other files in the feedback directory other than those of the form teamimage.ext or judgeimage.ext.